rust-lang/reference/src/macros.md

 > &nbsp;&nbsp; | [_SimplePath_] `!` `[` _TokenTree_<sup>\*</sup> `]` `;`\
 > &nbsp;&nbsp; | [_SimplePath_] `!` `{` _TokenTree_<sup>\*</sup> `}`

-A macro invocation executes a macro at compile time and replaces the invocation with the result of the macro.
+A macro invocation expands a macro at compile time and replaces the invocation with the result of the macro.
 Macros may be invoked in the following situations: